IIIF/api/source/api/discovery/0.1/index.md

 #### 2.1.3.
 Level 2: Complete Change List

 At the most detailed level, a log of all of the Activities that have taken place can be recorded, with the likelihood of multiple Activities per IIIF resource.
 This allows the additional types of "Create" and "Delete", enabling a synchronization process to remove resources as well as add or update them.
-The list might end up very long if there are many changes to resources, however this is not a typical situation, and the cost is still reasonable as each entry is short and can be compressed both on disk and at the HTTP(S) transport layer.

 Example Level 2 Activity: